OPENINGS

 “Virtual Realism”, Michael Heim.

-Participants: Noah Stolz, Klaus Hersche (TBC), Felix Bachmann, Kevin Merz, participants TBC
+In Presence Participants: Noah Stolz, Felix Bachmann, Kevin Merz, Aymeric Nager, Manuela Bachmann Bernasconi, participants TBC

 A dive into Robert A. Fischer's artwork, research, and technological vision, exploring how ancient technologies mirror our contemporary search for meaning.